Making the UK greener, one house at a time

 Electricity prices in Denmark rose to the highest in Europe (fourth highest when adjusted to PPS) to €0.76/KWh.
 This 15% increase into October 2022 is a new record high for the country.
 Gas rose only 1% to €0.41/KWh, reaching new records.
 Therefore, Danish gas prices were the second highest in Europe (fourth highest when adjusted to PPS).

 As well as increases in the volatile wholesale energy market, distribution charges also increased, which helped account for these prices.
-As such, Danish electricity and gas prices were respectively 64% and 75% higher than the European average
+However, Danish electricity and gas prices were 64% and 75% higher than the European average

 As such, compared to the first half of 2021, electricity and gas prices had increased 161% and 353% respectively.
 To combat these rising costs, the Danish government enforced a price cap on surplus heat to €12.50/GJ from January 2023.